 With Frontline, every nurse’s documentation is typically finished at the end of the day.
 Even when several students arrive at the health office at the same time, each one has an individual visit section so the nurse can quickly check off the details and close the note when finished.
 If they miss one, the system will alert them that a note is still pending so it can be updated and completed.

 Compliance and convenience

-Reminders for daily medications and treatments are posted as pending, helping nurses make sure none is missed.
+Reminders for daily medications and treatments are posted as pending, helping nurses make sure none are missed.
 That helps with the workload because the nurses and even substitute nurses can immediately see their planned events for the day.
-Nobody has to figure out how many daily medications they need to give out that day or worry they’ll forget if they get busy.
+Nobody has to figure out how many daily medications they need to give out that day or worry that they’ll forget if they get busy.

 When Frontline users create a new medical alert for a student, the system prompts them to add the details before completing it.
 That way, the alert can’t come up blank for another user.
 If a student has a health condition, the nurse is cued to add tasks to the alert before creating a schedule.
 Along with any internal documents, medical records from a primary care doctor or specialist can be scanned directly into the system when needed.

 The dashboard is a valuable tool for Alex as a supervisor, giving her access to Frontline at every site.
 She can check to make sure documentation is complete or provide individual training for new nurses if they fall behind.
 A review of the “To Do” lists show what’s happening at each school.
 She can manage all health offices and support her nursing staff without ever leaving her desk.

 Alex Wilmer knows what her nurses needs to succeed.
 From contact tracing during COVID to monitoring compliance to streamlining Medicaid billing, Frontline has been a catalyst for change in the way Alex and her team support student health.

 “With Frontline, everything’s there.
 It’s much more efficient.
 The nurses really like it because they do everything in Frontline and there’s no additional program to go through.”